bertkdowns/thesis/notes/idaes.translator.md

 created: 1746755197778
 ---

-[[idaes.direct_steam_injection]] handles the case where we want to mix two streams of different property packages, and one property package has a subset of the compounds in the other property package.
+[[idaes.direct-steam-injection]] handles the case where we want to mix two streams of different property packages, and one property package has a subset of the compounds in the other property package.
 However, what about if we have a mixture, and we want to split out one of the compounds and model that seperately?
-For example, we have a property package that's good for milk, but can't really model pure steam that well - and just like how we inject steam with the [[idaes.direct_steam_injection]] we also need to extract steam.
+For example, we have a property package that's good for milk, but can't really model pure steam that well - and just like how we inject steam with the [[idaes.direct-steam-injection]] we also need to extract steam.

 ![Initial Implementation of a Translation block in the platform, switching a stream from the milk property package to Helmholtz](assets/translation_block_example.png)